 You only pay when you book a consultation with a tax advisor on Sorted or buy one of their add-on tax services.

 Once you start earning above a certain amount or have clients in the European Union (EU), you will need to submit a monthly or quarterly VAT declaration.
 This could be done with the Sorted Pro plan that costs 20 € per month.

 Check out the full Sorted features and pricing here.

 If you are looking to manage freelancer taxes in Germany, it is totally worth trying out Sorted.
 Until this year, I had been paying over 2000 € per year to my tax consultant in Germany.
 This does not even include occasional phone calls or one to one consultations which cost 100+ € per hour!

-Going from over 2k to under 300€ per year for accounting and tax services are HUGE annual saving to me.
+Going from over 2k to under 300€ per year for accounting and tax services are pretty significant annual savings.

 The best part of all this is that you can use Sorted’s essential bookkeeping and tax filing features using your free account.